We are here to help you.

 We understand the difficult issues surrounding international cases involving children.
 Whatever your situation may be, it will be a highly emotional and stressful time for you.
 We encourage you to speak with a member of our mediation team, who will explain the mediation process to you and together you can consider how best to take your enquiry forward.

 To start the mediation process we will ask you to complete and return a copy of our Parent Questionnaire.
 The Questionnaire will ask for contact details and other important information, such any language needs, so that we can start to move your case forward.
-Once we received your Questionnaire the next step is for us to arrange the screening interviews.
+Once we received your Questionnaire the next step is for us to arrange the assessment meetings.

 If you’d like to get started we can send you a copy of the Parent Questionnaire by email or you can download it from here.